The Bertrand family

 How to Store Rosé Wine: Complete Guide to Preserve Its Freshness

-Rosé wine is a refreshing drink, often associated with sunny summer days.
-But did you know that to fully enjoy a rosé wine, it is essential to store it properly?
+THE rosé wine Rosé is a refreshing drink, often associated with sunny summer days.
+But did you know that to fully enjoy a rosé wine, it's essential to store it properly?

-In this article, we'll explore in detail how to store rosé wine, also covering some aspects of rosé wine making to better understand why certain storage conditions are crucial.
+In this article, we will explore in detail how to store rosé wine, also covering some aspects of rosé wine making to better understand why certain storage conditions are crucial.

 Understanding the production of rosé wine

-Before diving into storage tips, it's important to understand how rosé wine is made .
-Contrary to popular belief, rosé wine is not simply a blend of red wine and white wine .
-The production of rosé wine is based on specific techniques which give it its delicate taste and characteristic color.
+Before diving into storage tips, it is important to understand the production of rosé wine .
+Contrary to what one might think, rosé wine is not simply a blend of red wine and of white wine .
+The production of rosé wine relies on specific techniques that give it its delicate taste and characteristic color.

-Rosé wine is made from black grapes, just like red wine.
-The difference is in the length of time the grape skins are left in contact with the juice.
-For red wine, this contact lasts for several days, while for rosé wine, it lasts only a few hours.
+Rosé wine is produced from black grapes, just like red wine.
+The difference lies in the length of time the grape skins are left in contact with the juice.
+For red wine, this contact lasts several days, while for rosé wine, it lasts only a few hours.
 This process extracts just enough color and flavor from the grape skins without giving the wine the robustness of a red.
-This method of making rosé wine is why rosé is often lighter and fruitier than red wine.
+This method of making rosé wine explains why rosé is often lighter and fruitier than red wine.

 The basic rules for storing rosé wine

-Storing good rosé wine involves more than just putting it in the fridge.
-There are several factors to consider to ensure your rosé wine stays fresh and tasty for as long as possible.
+The conservation of the good rosé wine There's more to wine than just putting it in the refrigerator.
+There are several factors to consider to ensure your rosé wine stays fresh and flavorful for as long as possible.

 Ideal temperature

 Temperature is one of the most crucial factors when storing rosé wine.
-Ideally, rosé wine should be stored at a temperature between 10°C and 12°C. If you don’t have a wine cellar, a refrigerator can do the trick in the short term, but make sure the temperature doesn’t drop below 8°C, as this could alter the wine’s aromas.
+Ideally, rosé wine should be stored at a temperature between 10°C and 12°C. If you don't have a wine cellar, a refrigerator can work in the short term, but make sure the temperature doesn't drop below 8°C, as this could alter the wine's aromas.

 Bottle position